-Action Alert: Urge the Army Corps of Engineers to protect the Twin Cities river
+Action Alert: Urge the Army Corps of Engineers to protect the Twin Cities river [CLOSED]

 The U.S. Army Corps of Engineers is seeking comments on the future of the Upper St. Anthony Falls lock in downtown Minneapolis.
 The lock has been closed to navigation since 2015 but still serves essential functions, including regulating water levels to manage flooding and ensure a reliable supply of drinking water for one million Twin Cities residents in 18 communities.